Leoka2000/BioNexus-s-Website/README.md

 ## Features:

-- Since the junior enterprise is located in Hungary, the user is able to switch languages through the navbar component.
+- Since the junior enterprise is located in Hungary, the user is able to switch languages in the navbar component through an integration with I18next API.
 - Responsive navbar.
 It also indicates which section of the website the user is on by highlighting texts with green.
 - Form validation through react-hook-form.